GregoireMialon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second-year PhD Student in Machine Learning in the [Sierra research team](https://www.di.ens.fr/sierra/index.php) at [Inria](https://www.inria.fr/fr), where I am co-advised by [Julien Mairal](https://lear.inrialpes.fr/people/mairal/) and [Alexandre d'Aspremont](https://www.di.ens.fr/~aspremon/).
+I am a third-year PhD Student in Machine Learning in the [Sierra research team](https://www.di.ens.fr/sierra/index.php) at [Inria](https://www.inria.fr/fr), where I am co-advised by [Julien Mairal](https://lear.inrialpes.fr/people/mairal/) and [Alexandre d'Aspremont](https://www.di.ens.fr/~aspremon/).
 I also depend on Inria [Thoth research team](https://thoth.inrialpes.fr/).
-My PhD focuses on designing learning algorithms requiring less labelled data.
-I am also interested in optimization and its interfaces with machine learning.
+My PhD focuses on designing data-efficient learning algorithms, e.g, in natural language processing (NLP), using tools from kernel methods, or convex optimization.
+I am also interested in causality and its interfaces with machine learning.
 Finally, I am curious about technology and its implications in politics and entrepreneurship.
 I sometimes write on these subjects for the [Group for Geopolitical Studies](https://legrandcontinent.eu/fr/), a european think-tank hosted at [École normale supérieure](https://www.ens.fr/).